ron2015schmitt/Mathematiques/body.src.md

 <br>

 ---------------------------------
-## Phase 2 (planned): Symbolic Mathematics Built into a Modern High-Performance Language
+## Phase 2 (planned): Mathematics Built into a Modern High-Performance Language

 From these, it is evident that all we need to use standard mathematical notation in C++ is